 The way history chooses — and has chosen — to remember these types of moments that affect Black people is very much part of the reason why there remains an urgent need for Black History Month to not only be observed but also to be celebrated and honored, especially in 2023.

-From the moment enslaved Africans were kidnapped and brought to the land that went on to be called the United States, there has been Black history in America.
-Black folks have overcome obstacle after obstacle to continue making that same history in the face of adversity.
+Let’s be clear: From the moment enslaved Africans were kidnapped and brought to the land that went on to be called the United States, there has been Black history in America.
+Black folks have overcome obstacle after obstacle to continue making that same history in the face of persistent adversity.

 So with Black History Month upon us, there may be no better time to reflect on the timeless and seemingly endless contributions that Black people have bestowed upon these United States.

-From fighting for desegregation to fighting in the American military to fighting for an education, and much, much more, the struggle was very real.
-And while Black folks have continued the fight on a number of different levels, the struggle has persisted.
+From fighting for desegregation to fighting in the American military to fighting for an education and much, much more, the struggle was very real.
+And, while Black folks have continued the fight on a number of different levels, the struggle has undeniably persisted.

 Civil rights have played a major role for the Black man in America, something that is more than apparent in the below vintage photos of Black people making history in America despite a greater power at work against it.
-It shows the good, the bad and, because it was in the U.S. during a time of heightened, overt racism, the ugly.
+They show the good, the bad and — because it was in the U.S. during a time of heightened, overt racism — the ugly.

-Scroll down to see more classic images from centuries ago up until just a few short decades ago.
+Scroll down to see more classic images from decades ago up until the present.